Image Demoireing in RAW and sRGB Domains: Conclusion

 \section{Conclusion}

-In this paper, we propose to concurrently utilize both RAW and sRGB data for image demoireing (RRID).
-Firstly, we introduce SCDM with dedicated modules embedded in skip-connections to handle the demoireing of RAW and sRGB features, respectively.
-Additionally, we present RGISP, which integrates color information from coarsely demoired sRGB features into the ISP stage to aid in the color recovery process.
-Extensive experiments demonstrate the superior performance of our RRID method in both moire pattern removal and color cast correction.
+In this paper, we propose to jointly utilize RAW and sRGB data for image demoiréing (RRID).
+Firstly, we introduce SCDM with GFM and FSM embedded in skip-connections to handle the demoiréing of RAW and sRGB features, respectively.
+Additionally, we present RGISP to learn a device-dependent ISP, aiding the color recovery process.
+Extensive experiments demonstrate the superior performance of our RRID method in both moiré pattern removal and color cast correction.
 Our approach outperforms state-of-the-art methods by 0.62dB in PSNR and 0.003 in SSIM.